 Short Course Description

 Climate change is a major threat to the capacity of forest ecosystems to provide ecological, economic and social services.
-Climate modeling tools for forest and ecological applications are becoming increasingly available for forest managers and local authorities to understand the potential effects of climate change and to develop regionally specific adaptation and mitigation strategies.
-It is crucial to nurture future professionals with the knowledge and skills to use new modelling tools and interpret model predictions in forest and ecological planning and management practices and to develop adaptive strategies to maintain and improve the resilience and productivity of forest ecosystems under a rapidly changing climate.
+Climate modelling tools for forest and ecological applications are becoming increasingly available for forest managers and local authorities to understand the potential effects of climate change and to develop regionally specific adaptation and mitigation strategies.
+It is crucial to nurture future professionals with the knowledge and skills to use new modelling tools and interpret model predictions in forest and ecological planning and management practices and develop adaptive strategies to maintain and improve the resilience and productivity of forest ecosystems under a rapidly changing climate.

 No modules entered.

 - Module I. Introduction to Climatic and Ecological Modelling for Forest Adaptation to Climate Change